webmin/webmin.com/content/docs/Modules/linux-firewall.md

 ---
-title: "Linux Firewall"
+title: "Linux Firewall (iptables)"
 date: 2023-09-10
 weight: 645
 ---

 ### About
 If your system is connected to the Internet, it may be useful to protect it with a firewall to prevent unauthorized access.
-This page covers the process of setting up and configuring a **Linux firewall** with Webmin and **iptables**.
+This page covers the process of setting up and configuring the **Linux Firewall (iptables)** module with Webmin and **iptables**.
+For the newer nftables-backed module, see [Linux Firewall (nftables)](/docs/modules/nftables).

 ### Intro
 A firewall is a system that protects itself and other hosts on a network from attackers on untrusted networks, such as the Internet.
 It can block packets and connections based on a variety of criteria,